sweng-epfl/public/lectures/Infrastructure/ReadMe.md

 A good summary should be short and in the imperative mood.
 For instance:
 - "Fix bug #145"
-- *Add an HD version of the wallpaper"
+- "Add an HD version of the wallpaper"
 - "Support Unicode 14.0"

 The details should describe _what_ the changes do and _why_ you did them, but not _how_.